Icon_Top_Black

 Highlight

-IKEA Taiwan website redesign utilises the design-thinking framework.
-After research and iterations, the satisfaction rate rises by 20%.
-Part II of this case study consists of Test, What I've Learned and Future Consideration.
-Click HERE to see Part I, which includes Empathise, Define, Ideate and Prototype.
-Or click on the button below to see the summarized version of this case study.
+IKEA Taiwan's website redesign utilises the design-thinking framework.
+After research and iterations, the satisfaction rate increased by 20%.
+Here is Part II of this case study, which consists of Test, What I've Learned and Future Consideration.
+Please click on the button below to view Part I of this case study consists of Empathise, Define, Ideate and Prototype.

 The Process